InsightsNews - Brachers - UPDATED: August 23, 2021 12:00 am

-Brachers commits to Elmer elephant sculpture destined for Maidstone trail
+Brachers sponsoring Elmer elephant sculpture for Maidstone trail

-A decorated elephant will appear with Brachers’ name beside it as part of a trail around Maidstone in summer 2020.
+A decorated elephant appeared with Brachers’ name beside it as part of a trail around Maidstone in summer 2021.

 “Elmer has promoted positive messages about inclusivity, courage and friendship to generations of children.
-As a firm, we understand the importance of supporting the community in which we have resided for almost 125 years and are delighted to get behind a cause with such positive values we believe help make a difference.”
+As a firm, we understand the importance of supporting the community in which we have resided for more than 125 years and are delighted to get behind a cause with such positive values that we believe help make a difference.